Roger Ebert: Awards and honors

 Ebert received many awards during his long and distinguished career as a film critic and television host.
 He was the first film critic to ever win a Pulitzer Prize, receiving the Pulitzer Prize for Criticism in 1975 while working for the Chicago Sun-Times, "for his film criticism during 1974".

-In 2003, Ebert was honored by the American Society of Cinematographers winning a Special Achievement Award.
-In 2005, Ebert received a Star on the Hollywood Walk of Fame for his work on television.
-His star is located at 6834 Hollywood Blvd.
+In 2003, Ebert was honored by the American Society of Cinematographers, winning a Special Achievement Award.
+In 2005, Ebert became the first film critic to receive a star on the Hollywood Walk of Fame, for his work on television.
+His star is located at 6834 Hollywood Boulevard.
+That same year, he was honored with a sidewalk plaque at the Chicago Theatre on the city-decreed "Roger Ebert Day".
 In 2009, Ebert received the Directors Guild of America Award's for Honorary Life Member Award.
 In 2010, Ebert received the Webby Award for Person of the Year.

 In 2007, Ebert was honored by the Gotham Awards receiving a tribute and award for his lifetime contributions to independent film.

-On May 15, 2009, Ebert was honored by the American Pavilion at the Cannes Film Festival by the renaming of its conference room, "The Roger Ebert Conference Center."
+On January 31, 2009, Ebert was made an honorary life member of the Directors Guild of America.,On May 15, 2009, Ebert was honored by the American Pavilion at the Cannes Film Festival by the renaming of its conference room, "The Roger Ebert Conference Center."
 Martin Scorsese joined Ebert and his wife Chaz at the ribbon-cutting ceremony.
+On May 4, 2010, Ebert was announced by the International Academy of Digital Arts and Sciences as the Webby Person of the Year, having found a voice on the Internet following his battle with cancer.